When it comes to fixing anything, the first step is to understand the source of the problem.

 In addition, Session Recording enables IT to create policies that automatically activate a screen recording based on certain user behaviors, such as opening a particular app.

+- vRealize Operations for Horizon.
 VMware's built-in tool to monitor VDI, vRealize Operations for Horizon, is a management console that enables IT to examine metrics spanning the entire infrastructure, all the way down to the hypervisor.
 This enables IT pros to identify problems that occur outside of the virtual desktop itself.

 IT can use vRealize Operations for Horizon to uncover each desktop's latency levels, bandwidth consumption, login duration and packet loss.
 IT pros can also pick and choose which specific metrics they see in the management console so they can focus on what's relevant to them.
 They can also perform a user search in vRealize Operations for Horizon so they can quickly identify which parts of the infrastructure support a specific user's desktop to pinpoint where a problem originates.

-ControlUp Technologies Ltd. Insights has a focus on historical data that enables IT to see what the VDI deployment's metrics looked like when it was healthy versus when it is unhealthy.
+- ControlUp.
+ControlUp Insights has a focus on historical data that enables IT to see what the VDI deployment's metrics looked like when it was healthy versus when it is unhealthy.
+ControlUp enables admins to start correcting problems directly from their consoles.
+The console presents a lot of data in a user-friendly form and enables admins to perform corrective actions directly.
 Historical data is also valuable for spotting long-term trends.

 SysTrack Workspace Analytics also features a risk visualization tool IT can use to identify vulnerabilities in the deployment and a threat detection engine that can automatically spot risky activity and limit threats.

+- Login VSI.
 Login VSI helps IT determine the size of the workload each user requires to experience an acceptable level of performance.
-It also includes a continuous monitoring tool called Login PI that IT can use to simulate what actual users experience when they log in and use their apps.
+It will identify the maximum user load for an acceptable experience.
+Admins can use this benchmarking tool on pre-production systems to identify scalability.